yudahendriawan/machine-learning-portfolio-yhandoko/README.md

 Welcome to my Machine Learning portfolio repository!
 This repository showcases a collection of projects I have worked on, demonstrating my skills and experience in machine learning, deep learning, and data analysis.
 Below is the list of projects included in this repository:

 ## Project List

+### Classify Alzheimer’s disease (normal and AD) of the ADNI brain data using Convolutional Vision Transformer (CvT)
+This project aims to classify Alzheimer's disease (normal vs. AD) using the Convolutional Vision Transformer (CvT) on ADNI brain data.
+This project concludes that the Convolutional Vision Transformer can effectively perform image classification on the ADNI brain data.
+However, improvements are needed in this architecture to enhance the model's generalization and robustness.
+The accuracy of the test data was 66.26%, which is lower than the 74.1% accuracy of the validation data, indicating slight overfitting in this experiment.

 ### CNN Image Classification - Aksara Jawa

 A convolutional neural network (CNN) model to classify Javanese script (Aksara Jawa).